A-childs-encyclopedia/HCJedit-shell/README.md

 ## Building

-Information on building the app shell can be found on the [brackets-shell wiki](https://github.com/brackets-cont/brackets-shell/wiki/Building-brackets-shell).
+Information on building the app shell can be found on the [HCJedit-shell wiki](https://github.com/brackets-cont/brackets-shell/wiki/Building-brackets-shell).